tomascat/Vivid/readme.md

 ##Vivid

-A simple and elegant markup language that compiles to HTML (and soon to XML and JSON).
+A simple and elegant markup language that compiles to HTML & XML (and soon JSON).
 Vivid is clear markup that looks like an outline, just like something written with a permanent marker ;)

-###How to use it
+###How to use the converter

-- Vivid files can be created in any text editor of your choice.
+- Vivid files can be created in any text editor of your choice, but at this stage should be encoded in Unicode, preferably UTF-8.
 - At the moment you need Python 2+ installed to make use of the script.
-- Simply download 'htmlconverter.py' to the directory you want to use it in.
+- Simply download 'xconverter.py' and the 'markdown' directory to the directory you want to use it in.
-- Open a command-line and enter 'python htmlconverter.py [filename of your vivid file] [filename of the html file you want to output]'
+- Open a command-line and enter 'python xconverter.py [filename of your vivid file] [filename of the html file you want to output]'
 - That's it!

-###Syntax - HTML
+###Syntax - XML & HTML

 ####Starting out, tags, whitespace and nesting tags